cookies-xor-cream/HugoTest/content/posts/poetry/wip/a-movie-where-every-frame-is-the-same-picture.md

 ---

 My life is prismatic,
-Fucking fractalesque,
+fucking fractalesque,
-Each slice is self-similar,
+each slice is self-similar,
-And shares its essence.
+and shares its essence.

 I'm afraid if you
-Hand me a knife,
+hand me a knife,
 I'd the release the tension
-From my tendons,
+from my tendons,
-And the salt from in my eyes.
+and the salt from in my eyes.